Frequently Asked Questions

 Q: How can beginners compete with professionals?

-A: The NBHA uses a four division (4-D) format.
+A: The NBHA uses a four division (4-D) and/or a five division (5-D) format.
 This makes it possible for the beginning, intermediate and advanced barrel racer to compete AND WIN in the same event.
-There are three NBHA 4-D Classes, the YOUTH 4-D for ages 18 and under and the OPEN 4-D for any age.
-There is also a SENIOR 4-D for competitors 50 years of age and older.
+There are four NBHA Classes, the YOUTH 4-D for ages 0-12, the TEEN for ages 13-18, the OPEN 4-D for any age, and the SENIOR for competitors 50 years of age and older.

 Q: How does the 4-D format work?